 Understanding the Vintage Tube EQ Layout

-Logic’s Vintage Tube EQ draws inspiration from legendary analog units that helped shape the sound of recording for decades.
-This EQ is organized into three main sections:
+Logic's Vintage Tube EQ borrows from the analog units that shaped the sound of records for decades.
+It splits into three main sections.

 - Low-Frequency Control: This section allows you to boost or cut frequencies from 20 Hz to 100 Hz, ideal for creating rich, thick, low-end.